-Senior forward/center Travis Watson has picked up where he left off last season as he has recorded three double-doubles this season.
+Senior forward/center Travis Watson has picked up where he left off last season as he recorded double-doubles in three of the first seven games of the season.
 With the three double-doubles, Watson has 41 in his career which trails only Ralph Sampson's school record 84 career double-doubles.
 Watson opened the season with 26 points and 13 rebounds in UVa's 90-86 win over Long Island (Nov.
 22).
 He tallied 16 points and 14 boards in the Cavaliers' 86-72 victory over Chaminade (Nov.
 25).
 Watson notched his third double-double of the season with 14 points and 11 rebounds against Indiana (Nov.
 27).
 Watson's 41 career double-doubles are the most of any active ACC player.
 Watson, who recorded an ACC-best 17 double-doubles last year, also had double-doubles in both of UVa's 2002-2003 exhibition games.